rustyeddy/rustyeddy.com/content/notes/streaming-video-local-network.md

 title: Streaming Live Video on a Local Lan Vs. Internet
 date: 2018-12-23
 description: >
-  Streaming video over a local LAN in real time, where say OpenCV is making realtime steering decisions, is surprisingly different than streaming live video chat over the Internet, find out why.
+  Streaming video over a local area network can take on a significantly different look than trying to live stream video over the Internet.
 ---

+- differences in local vs. internet and streaming video

+- live stream vs. video on demand

+- what does real time mean?

+- what to do with late packets?

+- UDP vs. TCP in the local network

+- RTP and UDP

+- RTP and RTCP

+- RTP and RTSP

+- RTP and Multicast

+- Tools used

+TODO: workflowy outline

 RTSP is a good option for streaming video in a local setup up, where